+3. (Logic.
+3 hours, first semester.)
+Professor G. Johnson.
 A course in elementary logic, consisting of a thorough study of the principles with a survey of recent theories.

-4. Ethics.
-3 hours, second term.
+4. (Ethics.
+3 hours, second semester.)
 Professor G. Johnson.
 A careful and systematic analysis of elementary conceptions in ethics, with a summary review of the principal types of ethical theory.

 5. Advanced Philosophy.
 2 hours.
 Professor G. Johnson.

-A survey of English and American thought since 1800.
+A survey of dynamic psychology and its application to religious experience.